March 1, 2021

 Adviser Investments and its subsidiaries operate as an independent, professional wealth management firm with particular expertise in Fidelity and Vanguard funds, actively managed mutual funds, exchange-traded funds, fixed-income investing, tactical strategies and financial planning.

 With more than 3,500 clients and $6 billion under management, Adviser Investments is one of the nation’s largest registered investment advisers.
-Our wealth management professionals focus on helping individual investors, trusts, foundations and institutions meet their investment goals.
+Our wealth management professionals focus on helping individual investors, trustsA legal document that functions as an instruction manual to how you want your money managed and spent in your later years as well as how your assets should be distributed after your death.
+Assets placed in a trust are generally safe from creditors and can be sold by the trustee in short order, avoiding the lengthy and costly probate process., foundations and institutions meet their investment goals.
 Adviser Investments’ minimum account size is $350,000.

 For more information, please visit www.adviserinvestments.com or call 800-492-6868.